Nolte: Now HBO Max Blacklists 'Gone With the Wind'

 “’Gone With The Wind’ is a product of its time and depicts some of the ethnic and racial prejudices that have, unfortunately, been commonplace in American society.
 These racist depictions were wrong then and are wrong today, and we felt that to keep this title up without an explanation and a denouncement of those depictions would be irresponsible,” an HBO Max spokesperson told Variety.
 “These depictions are certainly counter to WarnerMedia’s values, so when we return the film to HBO Max, it will return with a discussion of its historical context and a denouncement of those very depictions, but will be presented as it was originally created, because to do otherwise would be the same as claiming these prejudices never existed.
 If we are to create a more just, equitable and inclusive future, we must first acknowledge and understand our history.”

-So Gone With the Wind will return, but only after its been vandalized by the “correct” people instructing us on how to view this piece of art “correctly.”
-And let me assure you that HBO Max will not allow you to fast-forward through this tutorial on how to interpret art.
+So Gone With the Wind will return after it’s been vandalized with a filmed introduction of the “correct” people instructing us on how to “correctly” view, experience, and interpret this piece of art.
+And let me assure you HBO Max will not allow you to fast-forward through this tutorial on how to interpret art.
 Like those commercials you cannot skip over, you will be forced to sit through it.

-In other words, when HBO Max says the movie will be “presented as it was originally created,” that’s a lie.
-It will be presented with an introduction that will tell you how to feel about what you’re about to watch.
+In other words, when HBO Max says the movie will be “presented as it was originally created,” and that’s a lie.
+It now will be presented with a tutorial telling you how to feel (guilt, shame, anger) about what you’re about to watch.

 Need I remind you this all began with Oscar-winner screenwriter John Ridley’s list of demands.
 It was his L.A.
 Times editorial that blackmailed HBO Max into blacklisting a classic 73 percent of black people love.
-Here’s his list of blackmail demands… [emphasis added]
+Here’s his list of his deliberately vague blackmail demands… [emphasis added]

 …all content providers look at their libraries and make a good-faith effort to separate programming that might be lacking in its representation from that which is blatant in its demonization.